havefish/wildhost/README.md

 >>> wildcard.check_fresh('api.sharefile.com')
 ```

-This will return `None` if it is in fact not a wildcard.
+This will return `None` if it is, in fact, not a wildcard.

 > `check_fresh` needs to make network requests, where as `check` caches the results and is very fast.
 Choose one that is suitable for the problem at hand.